mjb3/Discuit.jl/docs/src/examples.md

 model.t0_index = 3;
 ```

-Next we define the "medium" prior used by O'Neill and Roberts, with some help from the Distributions package ADD LINK:
+Next we define the "medium" prior used by O'Neill and Roberts, with some help from the [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) package:

 ```@repl 1
 using Distributions;